The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Belladonna

-Berries, flowers and leaves of belladonna
+Belladonna berries, flowers and leaves

 Clipping from an old magazine warning about the dangers of carbon monoxide